Fraser River Indigenous fisheries

 Middle and Upper Fraser River

-For this week's open & closed times, please call:
+For this week's open and closed times, please call:

 - 1-877-256-4854 (toll free) for pre-recorded message

-Information on First Nations salmon fisheries in the Fraser River watershed between its mouth and Sawmill Creek:
+Information on Indigenous salmon fisheries in the Fraser River watershed between its mouth and Sawmill Creek.

 There are numerous First Nations which are involved in the Lower Fraser salmon fishery.
 These fisheries can be grouped into the three following areas:

 Below Port Mann Bridge

 Musqueam, Tsawwassen, Tsleil-Waututh and New Westminster First Nations fish with drift nets downstream of the Port Mann Bridge and into the Strait of Georgia.